mieweb/yAbleFish/README.md

-# yAbelFish
+# yabelFish

 DNS: yabelfish.com like [Babel fish](docs/babelfish.md)

-A Language Server Protocol (LSP) server designed for medical documentation using the yAbel format. yAbel is a lightweight, human-readable text format that combines the best of **Markdown** and **YAML** - but without being strict about either.
+A Language Server Protocol (LSP) server designed for medical documentation using the yabel format. yabel is a lightweight, human-readable text format that combines the best of **Markdown** and **YAML** - but without being strict about either.
 This flexible approach allows clinicians to write natural, flowing medical notes while still maintaining enough structure for software to parse and analyze.

-## 📝 What is yAbel?
+## 📝 What is yabel?

-yAbel is designed to be:
+yabel is designed to be:
 - **Markdown-inspired** for natural text flow and readability
 - **YAML-influenced** for structured data when needed (see [example](https://www.bairesdev.com/tools/json2yaml/) for yaml and json)
 - **Forgiving and flexible** - not strict about syntax rules